findingcorey1/Obsidian/ASIA 1125/Class Notes/Myth and Archeology.md

 * Societies had become stratified, a large number of ordered communities (wan guo - "ten thousands states")
 * Graves for the first time since farmers built villages and buried their dead in cemeteries outside those villages
 	* material wealth became concentrated into the graves of small number of presumably special people
+* Hierarchical order in cluster of tombs (w large graves which were richly furnished) suggest segmentary lineage type of kinship organization, in which each lineage is stratified according to the distance from the stem
 *